 What makes a good project team?

-It’s also usually up to the initiator to start a list of who needs to be on the project team.
+It’s also usually up to the initiator to start listing who should be on the project team.

 This initial list will often only cover broad functional areas e.g. we need someone from marketing, sales, finance, supply chain and IT.

-This list should also outline the main expected tasks needed to complete the project.
+This list should also outline the main tasks needed to complete the project.

-And the first specific task on that list should be appointing the project leader.
+And the first task is usually appointing someone to run the project.
+A project leader.

-Though the skill behind it is often called project management, for us, project leadership is a much better term.
+Though the skill’s often called project management, in fact, project leadership is a much better term.

 Management usually focuses on process, systems and structures.
-These are all important in delivering a project.
-But they aren’t enough on their own to ensure proper delivery of a project.
+These are all important in project work.
+But they aren’t enough on their own to ensure great project delivery.